 When it comes to women’s health, checking for breast cancer is one of the most important annual exams a woman can get.
-It’s a fact that 1 in 8 American women will develop invasive breast cancer over the course of her lifetime.
+It’s a fact that one in eight American women will develop invasive breast cancer over the course of her lifetime.
 Are regular breast exams the most efficient way to check for breast cancer, though?
 Traditional exams could be doing more harm to your body than good.

 The key to survival is all about early detection.
 When you discover breast cancer in its early stages, 95% cure rates are possible.
 This is why thermography is the best and least harmful breast exam you can get.
 Using digital infrared imaging (DII), thermography observes the varying thermal and vascular patterns.
 To put it simply: each person’s infrared map of his or her breast tissue is like a fingerprint.
 The camera can find any change or abnormality and actions can be taken from there.

 First off, 20% of cancers are not detected by mammography.
 Mammograms, ultrasound, MRI, and structural imaging tools use radiation.
 Did you know that one mammogram is equivalent to 500 chest X-Rays?
 This damages breast and hormonal tissues.
 Considering breast cancer can be caused by a hormonal imbalance, doesn’t damaging hormonal tissue seem counteractive?

 Thermography is logical technology and can detect breast cancer within the first year, as opposed to the fifth year, which is when normal exams detect the cancer.
 This is because mammograms and ultrasounds look for tumors, whereas DII focuses on blood vessel activity.
 Just as regular exams are recommended annually, so are thermography exams, but the age at which you should get these exams is different than the recommended age.